Azure-Samples/distributed-az-edge-framework/docs/reverseproxy.md

 - Level 4 CA certificate integration for outbound traffic via customer proxies and firewalls (potentially requiring custom CA certificate trust and user-based authentication)
 - Mutual TLS between reverse proxies

-## Future Planned Additions in this Sample:
+## Future Planned Additions in this Sample

 - Wildcard sub-domain redirection: some of the domains required for Azure Arc K8S are documented in the form of wildcard subdomains (*.his.arc.azure.com, *.arc.azure.com, *.data.mcr.microsoft.com, *.guestnotificationservice.azure.com).
 Currently implemented using SNI dynamic forward proxy in Envoy on L4 out to the internet.
-- Integrating with customer owned firewalls and proxies, especially for Internet bound access.
+- Integrating with customer owned firewalls and proxies, especially for internet bound access.
 - Level 4 connected (local) container registry for all required container images, including a copy of public images like Envoy and Mosquitto.
 - Mosquitto bridging through reverse proxy and no longer directly between layers.